namigazimli/generative_ai_leader/generative_ai_notes.md

 | Video data    | Action recognition, classification, object tracking.  |
 | Text data     | Classification, entity extraction, sentiment analysis.|
 | Tabular data  | Classification/regression, forecasting.               |

+Follow this standard workflow when creating your models in Vertex AI:
+1. **Gather your data** - Determine the data you need for training and testing your model based on the outcome you want to achieve.
+2. **Prepare your data** - Make sure your data is properly formatted and labeled.
+3. **Train** - Set parameters and build your model.
+4. **Manage your model** - Review model metrics to evaluate the model’s performance and monitor changes over time.
+5. **Deploy and predict** - Make your model available to use.

+---

+# Infrastructure layer

+The "infrastructure layer" is the foundation upon which any AI system is built.
+It's the combination of hardware and software that provides the necessary computing power, storage, and networking capabilities to train, deploy, and scale AI models.
+This layer is crucial for handling the massive datasets and complex computations involved in modern AI, especially with the rise of large language models and generative AI.
+Google has invested heavily in building a robust and cutting-edge AI infrastructure, designed to handle the most demanding AI workloads.
+Here are some key components.

+## High performance computing

+Imagine your company wants to undertake a new, bold gen AI project.
+However, the engineering team hits a major roadblock.
+Training the complex model requires significant processing power, far beyond the capabilities of your company's in-house servers.
+It takes hours, if not days, to train your specialized models and the long training times have started to hinder the team's progress to the point where it's delaying the product launch.
+Your existing infrastructure simply can't keep up, and the cost of scaling their own hardware is prohibitive.
+This is where high-performance computing, the heart of Google's AI infrastructure, comes in.

+**GPUs and TPUs** - These specialized processors are the workhorses of AI.
+They excel at parallel processing, or doing multiple things at once, which is crucial for training large neural networks quickly and efficiently.
+GPUs were originally designed for graphics rendering, but since they offer general-purpose parallel processing power they’ve increasingly been used in the AI domain.
+TPUs are Google's custom-designed chips specifically optimized for AI tasks.

+**Hypercomputers** - A hypercomputer is essentially a supercomputer built by connecting many individual computers (nodes) together.
+These nodes contain GPUs and TPUs.
+By linking them with high-speed networks, they work together as one massive computing unit.
+They provide the massive scale necessary for training and running the most demanding generative AI models.

+## High performance storage

+Having high-performance storage is essential when building gen AI apps.
+Gen AI models are data hungry because they learn by analyzing massive datasets, often petabytes in size, containing text, images, code, and other forms of data.
+This storage provides the capacity and speed to store and access these enormous datasets efficiently.
+Without it, training would be incredibly slow or even impossible.

+**Large-scale storage systems** - Google Cloud's storage infrastructure is optimized for AI workloads, offering high throughput (the amount of work done within a specific period of time), scalability, and the ability to create dense compute clusters for faster training and inference.
+As AI models and datasets grow, the system can scale seamlessly to accommodate the increasing demands.
+Losing data due to storage failures can be catastrophic, so the storage is highly reliable to ensure data durability.

+**Fast storage access** - The storage systems also need to provide fast read and write speeds to keep up with the demands of the training process.
+Otherwise, if storage access is slow, it can significantly hinder the training process.

+## Networking

+Fast and efficient communication is essential for coordinating the work all of the processors in a high performance computing cluster are undertaking.
+Google's global fiber network provides high-bandwidth, low-latency connectivity, ensuring smooth data flow and efficient communication between different parts of the AI infrastructure.
+Using Google Cloud infrastructure can benefit teams in several ways, particularly with respect to scalability, performance, and cost-effectiveness.